lsst-dm/dm_dev_guide/processes/workflow.rst

 Code reviews should also address whether the code fulfills design and performance requirements.

 Ideally the code review *should not be a design review.*
-Before serious coding effort is committed to a ticket, the developer should either undertake an informal design review while creating the JIRA story, or more formally use the :abbr:`RFC (Request for Comment)` and :abbr:`RFD (Request for Discussion)` processes for key design decisions.
+Before serious coding effort is committed to a ticket, the developer should either undertake an informal design review while creating the JIRA story, or more formally use the :abbr:`RFC (Request for Comment)` and :abbr:`RFD (Request for Discussion)` processes (see :doc:`/processes/decision_process`) for key design decisions.

 ..
 TODO: link to RFC/RFC process doc